vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     # changing the status of the model to production
     rm.change_status(version = version, new_status = "production")

-There can only be one version of the registered model in "production" at any time.
-The following predict function applies to the model with "production" status by default.
+There can only be one version of the registered model in ``production`` at any time.
+The following predict function applies to the model with ``production`` status by default.

 If you want to run the predict function on a model with a status other than "production", you must also specify the model version.